JamesDeLay/allocation-proration-tool/client/README.md

 To Do

 - Make number investors button dyanmic
+- Clean code with ESLint